John-Jagger/AdvantCode2024/README.md

 Thank you for taking the time to check out my work!
 While this is my first "Advent of Code," I hope you enjoy exploring my journey and the solutions I’ve crafted.

-## Help
+## Help 🎁

-I would be lying if I said I did this all by myself, I did get some help on certain days where I got stuck from the youtuber HyperNeutrino.
+I would be lying if I said I did this all by myself, I did get some help on certain days where I got stuck from the youtuber [HyperNeutrino](https://www.youtube.com/@hyper-neutrino).
 She was quite helpful for some of the days I got really confused.